semanticart/hoboken/README.markdown

 When rendering a wiki page, items that exist in the database as other pages will be automatically linked to.

+## NOTE:

+if you get complaints along the lines of

+    Gem::Exception: can't activate data_objects (= 0.9.7, runtime), already activated data_objects-0.9.9

+then you should specify a version of data_objects (in wiki.rb underneath "require 'sinatra'") like so

+    gem 'data_objects', '0.9.7'

 ## TODO:
 * authentication
 * diffs on versions